 The Code is important - it offers credibility to the carbon capture arising from your potential woodlands, and makes them more marketable.

 As far as the process of gaining WCC accreditation goes - that's where we come in.
-We'll do it all for you.
+We'll do it all for you, and maintain Woodland Carbon Code verification into the future.